dmbarbour/glas/docs/GlasDesign.md

 * **prog:(do:P, ...)** - runs program P. All fields other than 'do' are annotations.

 The set of annotations is openly extensible and subject to de-facto standardization.
 If a Glas compiler or interpreter encounters any annotations it does not recognize, it can log a warning then ignore.
+Some annotations in use:

+* *accel:Model* - accelerate the program.
+The model is often a symbol indicating that the program implements a specific accelerated function that the compiler should recognize.
+However, more general models are feasible.
+* *arity:(i:Nat, o:Nat)* - effective arity, usually based on a program *before* it was optimized.
+This may be checked, ignored, or assumed to be correct depending on context.
+* *eff:(arity?Arity)* - Presence of 'eff' indicates the subprogram is impure.
+May be augmented by 'arity' if not the typical 1--1.

 The 'prog' header also serves as the primary variant for programs within a *Dictionary* value.

+### List, Arithmetic, Bitwise Operators, Etc..

+I've dropped most Glas program operators on data representations (modulo records).
+Instead, the idea is to implement these functions within Glas then annotate for *Acceleration*.

 ## Bootstrap Syntax